Povstalec/StargateJourney/blocks/stargate_variants.md

 # Stargate Variants
 {: .no_toc }
 [Datapacks]({{ site.baseurl }}/datapacks) are able to add custom Stargate variants.
 These variants are available in the base mod.
+To change the gate variant, you need a [Stargate variant crystal]({{ site.baseurl }}/items/crystals/#stargate-variant-crystals).

 1. Table of Contents
 {:toc}